pharmpy/pharmpy/docs/tools.rst

 ~~~~~~~~~~~~~~~

 .. note::

     The AMD tool is a collection of tools, meaning that some aspects of this section may not be applicable.
-For example
+For
-    datasets will be in the database for each subtool
+    example, datasets will be in the database for each subtool.

 .. _tool_database: